 The multi-user port and strategic industrial area accommodates LNG and other hydrocarbon-based processing and natural gas processing for Western Australia’s domestic gas supply.

-Mariners are advised of upcoming changes to the light characteristics in the Ashburton LNG channel.
+Mariners are advised of upcoming changes to the light characteristics in the Ashburton cargo wharf approach channel

 Our people are the key to Pilbara Ports current and future success.
 Pilbara Ports is proud of the talent and diversity of our people.